OKyne1/ot_genome_project/2_annotation_scripts/4_rage_classification_boundaries_trad_requirements/README.md

 ## Testing for required genes
-To be a complete RAGE, it must have the boundries (already identified), all tra genes, at least 1 transposase and at least 1 cargo gene (currently using those defined in the paper).
+To be a complete RAGE, it must have the boundries (already identified), all tra genes (2x traD and trbC as well), at least 1 transposase and at least 1 cargo gene (currently using those defined in the paper).
 The presence of these genes is tested on the validated boundaries and the regions which meet these criteria are outputted in a new .bed file.

 ## Current results